ripanmukherjee/Robotic-Greeter/Development_Code/Database_Code/README.rst

 4. Customer_Search_Name.py
 5. Customer_Update.py

 All the Python codes in Database Code folder deals with main customer details tables.
 Which contains all the information of the users.
-The main tables are in the the following table:
+The main tables are in the following table:

 •	Development (DEV) : carego_customer_dev
 •	Test (TEST) : carego_customer_test